 Downloadable eBooks, audiobooks, and video for children, including Boston Public Schools summer reading lists.

 Downloadable eBooks and audiobooks for teens, including Boston Public Schools summer reading lists.

-Widely regarded as the accepted authority on the English language, this is an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words— past and present—from across the English-speaking world.
+Widely regarded as the accepted authority on the English language, The Oxford English Dictionary (OED) is an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words— past and present—from across the English-speaking world.